AgarwalConsulting/distributed-design-patterns-training/slides.md

 - **Overhead**: Maintaining and transmitting vector clocks can add computational and communication overhead.

 - **Partial Order**: It provides only partial ordering; it doesn’t assign a single global timestamp.

 ---
 class: center, middle

-### 10. Hybrid Clock

----
-class: center, middle

-A **Hybrid Clock** combines the properties of logical clocks (like Lamport clocks) and physical clocks (real-time clocks).

----
-class: center, middle

-It uses physical time for ordering when possible and falls back to logical increments when clocks are unsynchronized.

----

-- **Physical and Logical Time**: Combines real-world timestamps with logical ordering.

-- **Causal Consistency**: Ensures events respect causality.

-- **Low Latency**: Provides event ordering with minimal delay.

-- **Clock Drift Tolerance**: Handles slight inconsistencies in physical clocks.

----

-#### Use Cases of Hybrid Clock

-- Distributed systems requiring low-latency event ordering.

-- Systems that need both causal consistency and approximate real-time ordering.

----
-class: center, middle